mdibaiee/mahdi.blog/_posts/2017-09-27-typoclassopedia-exercise-answers.md

 In each section below, I left some reference material for the exercises and then the solutions.

+Note: The post will be updated as I progress in Typoclassopedia myself

 Functor
 ==========
 ## Instances